Make Pain Your Bitch: Chapter One Sneak Peek

 I had to change my beliefs of how old someone needed to be to use a walker or wheelchair if they weren’t visibly physically disabled.
 I had to stop thinking that the only way to do things was to do it like I used to.
 I had to stop believing that reaching the same destination via a different route as a less than experience.

 By accepting my diagnosis I freed myself to plan with my pain and limitations in mind.
 I allow myself to do things differently or to use a mobility aid if it means that I will end the day with a lower pain level than if I did it like I used to.
 This may be in the form of using a mobility aid or asking for assistance.

 Accepting a diagnosis is what puts us in charge.
 Yes, our illnesses are the reasons for having to make changes to how we do things, but we are the ones who decide what we are willing to do in order to decrease or limit our pain.
 If my spine is throbbing, I can either choose to use a wheelchair or walk.
 If I choose to walk, I am guaranteed to send my pain level through the roof and sentence myself to days or weeks in bed.
 I may still increase my pain level if I choose to use a wheelchair or motorized shopping cart; however it will be less than if I hadn’t used them.
 When we decide to put our need of a lower pain level above our belief that we have to do things like we used to, we WIN.

-Click here to purchase your full copy for only $5.00 and find out what challenges awaits you in this chapter and throughout the book.
+Click here to purchase your full copy and find out what challenges awaits you in this chapter and throughout the book.
 Acceptance of your diagnosis is just the beginning.
 Start 2019 off with a plan to make it your best year yet!!
 Click here to make pain your bitch!